-If you’re already able to inspire others while leading a department or division, our PGCert in Management Education could help you transition into the captivating world of teaching.
+If you’re already able to inspire others while leading a department or division, our PGCert in Business and Management Education (Teacher Training) could help you transition into the captivating world of higher education, business school teaching.

-We're ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.
+We're ranked 8th for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2022.

 What you will study

 Created to give professional managers a route into teaching, this PGCert is the first postgraduate course of its kind in the UK to offer a credit-bearing qualification.

 Taught by distance learning, this course will teach you how to use your hard-earned business and management knowledge and experience to motivate others within a higher education, business school teaching environment.

 Over the course of six months, you’ll gain the necessary skills and know-how to inspire the next generation of managers.
 On graduation, you’ll have the understanding and confidence required to teach in higher education or as an independent management education consultant.